 Nicholas Defends Smike From Nicholas Nickleby By Charles Dickens Author, liberal, reformer

-It shall go beyond multiculturalism, or moral and cultural relativism, with a sensibility that is humane and a sense of humour!
-If traditionally, philosophy, is amongst the liberal arts and humanities, the necessity, practically, to develop Liberal ideas as an art form, should be humanity’s decree!
-The art of Liberalism needs to be cultivated.
+Here we have a sensibility that is humane and a sense of humour!
+If traditionally, philosophy, is amongst the liberal arts and humanities, the necessity, practically, to develop Liberal ideas as an art form should be humanity’s decree!
+We are, here, for the developing of a philosophy of life, rather than an ideology or dogma.

-In particular, this site avoids, something which might be found elsewhere, sometimes, for example, as a feature of certain student campuses across the Atlantic, the tendency, even amongst those who profess liberalism, to illiberal intolerance of other opinions, calling things offensive, when what is the case, is merely a difference of opinion, or a different way of explaining it, not to one’s liking!
+And we attempt changing the political culture.
+We are for unity, not unanimity.
+This site avoids, something which might be found elsewhere, sometimes, for example, as a feature of certain student campuses across the Atlantic, and in politics itself.
+I refer to the tendency, even amongst those who profess liberalism, to illiberal intolerance of other opinions, calling things offensive, when what is the case, is merely a difference of opinion, or a different way of explaining it, not to one’s liking!
 Safety first, can make sense, but the desire for safe spaces, ought not to lead to a bunker mentality.
-Swearing and direct and obvious insults, name calling, are not liberal, and shall not be accepted, but are not the same thing as disagreement or criticism.
+Obvious insults and name calling, are not liberal, and must not be accepted, but are not the same thing as disagreement or criticism.
 In the well meaning desire to avoid the cesspit that the internet can become, there is a danger of sites having, a form of social media, cleansing !
 To not want to attend a School for Scandal, is understandable, but this does not mean we should turn into a Sunday school at best, a correction school at worst!
-But the political forum that has been referred to as the bully pulpit, in it’s modern form here online and on this site, shall be no place for bullying!
-I often find party politics, off-putting, whichever way we look at this, though, be assured, I shall not be a party to putting people off politics.
-This is a site that encourages others to input, and if that is so, it is for liberal, social interaction, but that is not libertarian, self indulgence!
+But to be against, no- platforming, is not to be for, giving a platform to hate, or being forgiving of it!
+The political forum that has been referred to as the bully pulpit, in it’s modern form here online and on this site, shall be no place for bullying!
+As I often find party politics, off-putting, whichever way we look at this, though, be assured, I shall not be a party to putting people off politics.
+This is a site that encourages liberal, social interaction, but that is not libertarian, self indulgence!

-And one of the main purposes of this site, is that it celebrates and encourages, interest and involvement, by individuals, in the arts or cultural field, for the betterment of our society.
+The site mainly encourages the enhancement of the art of politics, as well as the development of the politics of the arts, and as a result, the betterment of both.
+It intends to be different, not for the sake of it, but is interested in making a difference, for the sake of all of us.
 It continues work begun and ongoing, both online and elsewhere, by me, and takes it forward, and takes with it, with me, and any who join me here, those who inspire, or who are, inspired…

 ” I smell of nothing but scrubbed liberty and polished independence!”